tensorflow/tensorflow/tensorflow/tools/pip_package/redundant_tf_nightly_gpu/README.md

 tf-nightly and tf-nightly-gpu have been the same package since TensorFlow 2.1, released in September 2019.
 Although the checksums differ due to metadata, they were built in the same way and both provide GPU support via Nvidia CUDA.
-As of December 2022, tf-nightly-gpu has been removed and has been replaced with this new, empty package that generates an error upon installation.
+As of January 2023, tf-nightly-gpu has been removed and has been replaced with this new, empty package that generates an error upon installation.

 The TensorFlow team has stopped releasing any new tf-nightly-gpu packages, and